Mohsem35/DevOps/Networking/Poridhi.md

 #### CIDR - Classless Inter Domain Routing

 CIDR is a method used to `allocate and manage IP addresses more efficiently in computer networks`.
-CIDR replaces the older class-based addressing scheme, which divided IP addresses into fixed network classes (Class A, Class B, and Class C).
+CIDR rehttps://dev.to/tanvirrahman/exploring-linux-kernel-space-user-space-namespaces-and-network-chaining-unveiled-4874places the older class-based addressing scheme, which divided IP addresses into fixed network classes (Class A, Class B, and Class C).https://dev.to/tanvirrahman/exploring-linux-kernel-space-user-space-namespaces-and-network-chaining-unveiled-4874

 CIDR introduced a flexible and hierarchical addressing system that allows for variable-length subnet masking.
 It represents IP addresses using a combination of the IP address itself and a suffix that specifies the number of significant bits in the network mask.
 The suffix is written in the form of "/X", where X is the number of bits in the network mask.